-When we do see the sun, we do not talk about “how hot” it is, we appreciate it and we don’t want to curse it, instead we get in the mood for summer time foods.
+When we do see the sun, we do not talk about “how hot” it is, we appreciate it and we don’t want to curse it, instead, we get in the mood for summertime foods.
 Tonight it was going to be fish!
 Opakapaka was looking good at the market, so we caught it and brought it home.
 Opakapaka is a very dense Hawaiian snapper.
-I normally do not see it at the market, in fact last time I did see it was in Hawaii and that on my dinner plate.
+I normally do not see it at the market, in fact, last time I did see it was in Hawaii and that on my dinner plate.

 I usually prefer to grill my dinner especially when it is warm enough to enjoy the deck; but, I was not sure about grilling this cut as with normal snapper it usually falls between the grates on the grill.
 Instead, we opted to bake it, using a standby fish recipe.
-I wrapped in foil, and seasoned it lightly with a nice white burgandy, a little butter, sea salt and fresh ground pepper and lots of lemon zest.
+I wrapped in foil and seasoned it lightly with a nice white burgundy, a little butter, sea salt, and fresh ground pepper and lots of lemon zest.
 It came out ultra moist and very flavorful.
-The fish was very dense so it flaked nicely and would had been great served as a salad as well.
+The fish was very dense so it flaked nicely and would have been great served as a salad as well.
 I did make a nice citrus salad with a secret dressing (stayed tuned for more about that, trust us, you will not want to miss this one) and served the two together – it was a marriage made in heaven!

 In the meantime, pour yourself a glass of cold white wine, but not too cold, pull up a chair and Opakapaka!

-1 lb. of Opakapaka, if you can find it or you can just halibut, snapper or cod
+- 1 lb. of Opakapaka, if you can find it or you can just halibut, snapper or cod

-1/4 cup white wine
+- 1/4 cup white wine

-2 T. butter diced into small pieces
+- 2 T. butter diced into small pieces

-1 Lemon – zested
+- 1 Lemon – Zested

-Salt and Pepper to taste
+- Salt and Pepper to taste

-Heat oven to 400 degrees.
+- Heat oven to 400 degrees.

-Clean fish and pat dry.
+- Clean fish and pat dry.
 Lay on top of a piece of foil.

-Drizzle wine over the top.
+- Drizzle wine over the top.
 Season with salt and pepper, top with diced butter and lemon.